-Online poker was legalized in NJ by the same Assembly Bill that legalized online casino games, and the scope of online poker in the state has only expanded since.
+Online poker was legalized in NJ by the same bill that legalized online casino games, and the scope of online poker in the state has only expanded since.
 Today, NJ is the frontrunner in online poker in the US, and one of the states pushing for interstate poker regulation that would allow players from all the states to play together on the same poker sites.

 Online Sports Betting

 Sports betting is yet another form of online sports betting that New Jersey pushed hard for and managed to get legalized.
 Back in 2018, NJ led the legal battle to get PASPA, the law that was making sports betting illegal, repealed.
 When the Supreme Court repealed the law, NJ soon launched its first retail and legal sportsbooks, becoming the first state outside of Nevada to do so.